foss-scribe/alashiya/docs/religion/index.md

 ---
 title: Religions
-descriptions: Articles about religion, magic and metaphysics in Alashiya.
+description: Articles about religion, magic and metaphysics in Alashiya.
 ---